Forest Management

 General Reference

-INTRODUCTION TO FOREST ECOSYSTEM SCIENCE AND MANAGEMENT (3rd ed.)
+INTRODUCTION TO FOREST ECOSYSTEM SCIENCE AND MANAGEMENT (3/e)

 Raymond A. Young.
-A comprehensive, advanced forestry text, featuring chapters on range management, watershed management, and remote sensing, along with revised chapters on measurement of the forest, structure and function of forest trees, and structure and properties of wood.
-Expanded material on the use of computers in forestry and on genetic engineering applications.
+A comprehensive, advanced forestry text.
+Coverage ranges from the basic cell, individual trees, and the forest stand, to the management of the forest stand and the acquisition of good and services from the forest.
+Features chapters on range management, watershed management, and remote sensing, along with revised chapters on the measurement of the forest, the structure and function of forest trees, as well as the structure and properties of wood.
+Includes expanded material on the use of computers in forestry and on genetic engineering applications.
+A good reference providing a broad overview of the field.
 7-1/2 x 9-1/4, 592p, illustrations, tables, 2002.

 FORESTS AT THE WILDLAND-URBAN INTERFACE: Conservation and Management